apache/flink/docs/setup/config.md

 If you are on YARN, then it is sufficient to authenticate the client with Kerberos.
 On a Flink standalone cluster you need to ensure that, initially, all nodes are authenticated with Kerberos using the `kinit` tool.

-### Resource Manager

-- `resourcemanager.rpc.port`: The config parameter defining the network port to connect to for communication with the resource manager.
-By default, the port of the JobManager, because the same ActorSystem is used.
-Its not possible to use this configuration key to define port ranges.

 ### Other